a40912522/necktie/ANSWERS.md

 JSON-LD (JavaScript Object Notation for Linked Data)

+Microdata

+Mircroformat

+Q.5

+The https://domain.com/rikako cannot be searched from the Google search engine as the root /rikako/ has been disallowed by the robot.txt file.
+The search engine spiders are banned by the robot.txt file to crawl the rikako page under the domain.com.
+Only the doamin.com cab be indexed by google.

 Q.6

 https://competent-ptolemy-d51f98.netlify.com/

 Aboved is the website with the requiried features.

-For the first feature, I have used the source code of the admin.bowtie.com.hk.
+For the first feature, I have used some source code of the admin.bowtie.com.hk.

 For the second feature, I have used the Google Tag manager with Google analytics to fire the events.